Oliver Williams, Professional Dip Therapeutic Counselling

 Qualified, insured and registered

-I carry full insurance, am a member of the BACP and operate according to its ethical framework.
+I carry full insurance, am registered member of the BACP and I operate according to its ethical framework.

 Training, qualifications & experience